wuyichen24/programming-language-knowledge/java/Basics.md

 ### Interface
 - **Concept**
-   - An interface is a reference type that defines a contract or a set of abstract methods that a class implementing the interface must provide.
+   - An interface is a set of abstract methods (signature) that a class implementing the interface must provide.
 - **Rules**
    - A class can implement multiple interfaces.
    - A interface can have default methods (Java8+).